 Per visualizzare questo messaggio in ITALIANO clicca le frecce qui sotto!

->

-> Dear Brothers and Sisters of the Trieste Lodge,
+Dear Brothers and Sisters,

 I trust you have all had an eventful October and are ready for an action-packed November here at our lodge!
 First off, I would like to commend Br.
 Joe Mongiardi, and his team for another successful Spaghetti Supper Take-Out that took place on Thursday October 19th.
 The food was plentiful as per usual, and we are happy to announce a profit of $1,200 that will be donated to the YMCA.
 Special thank you to Br.
 Mirko Testo for his navigation and leadership with this event.
 At the end of October, our lodge hosted a dinner dance in honour of our dear Br.
 Jack Marchese, for all of his wonderful accomplishments in our Italian-Canadian community.
 It was a truly a momentous occasion, and we thank Jack for his countless contributions over the many years.
 Special thanks to Br.
 Joe Mongiardi for an amazing meal and Br.
 Lewis Merolli for facilitating this event.